Click here to view the Messiah University events calendar.

 Introduction to In-House Event Planner

-The Conference Services Office serves Messiah College by scheduling all non-academic programs and activities, along with coordinating support services to those meetings, programs and activities.
+The Conference Services Office serves Messiah University by scheduling all non-academic programs and activities, along with coordinating support services to those meetings, programs and activities.
 The following information is designed to assist members of the Messiah Community in event planning and scheduling.
 Listed on this page are the guidelines for procedures, deadlines, policies and special considerations.

 Planning an event